Democratising access to speech language therapy - Tātai Aho Rau Core Education

 The drive behind this initiative

-Currently less than 5% of tamariki in Aotearoa | New Zealand have access to free in-depth speech-language and communication support.
+Currently fewer than 5% of tamariki in Aotearoa | New Zealand have access to free in-depth speech-language and communication support.
 Assessments and support rely on specialist services which are currently difficult to access.
 With the right support, resources and training, teachers and whānau have the potential to address this lack.

 Approach to change

-Tātai Aho Rau | CORE has created their own theory of action, He Aria Kōkirikiri.
+Tātai Aho Rau Core Education has created their own theory of action, He Aria Kōkirikiri.
 This begins with listening to understand the situation, followed by using knowledge and frameworks to design and test ideas for change.
 This is a collaborative process designed to generate and implement powerful, innovative solutions.

 Impact for Equity

-•Co-design resulted in resources and tools that are relevant and accessible.
+• Co-design resulted in resources and tools that are relevant and accessible.

-•Ensuring children were involved in reviewing tools made them more effective for use.
+• Ensuring children were involved in reviewing tools made them more effective for use.

-•Teachers and whānau can assess and support the speech-language needs of learners more quickly than waiting for access to speech-language therapy.
+• Teachers and whānau can assess and support the speech-language needs of learners more quickly than waiting for access to speech-language therapy.

-•Children received the speech-language assessment and support they needed to thrive at school.
+• Children received the speech-language assessment and support they needed to thrive at school.

 Learnings & Outputs